Updated: Dec 22, 2022

 Split-Shifts vs. Extended Shifts

 However, there are restrictions on how split-shift premiums may be charged to workers.
 In the case of Securitas Security Services USA, Inc. v.
 Superior Court, the California Court of Appeals ruled against the plaintiffs in 2011.
-The plaintiffs argued that if an employee worked a two-day shift, they were entitled to a premium salary.
+The plaintiffs argued that employees who worked a two-day shift were entitled to a premium salary.

 Are your premium wages being withheld by your employer?

 All of this can seem to be much too complex.
-On the other hand, many workers would be able to tell whether their boss is intentionally underpaying them.
-All premium salary calculations must be tabulated and included in every paystub sent to the employee, for starters.
+On the other hand, many workers can tell whether their boss is intentionally underpaying them.
+For starters, all premium salary calculations must be tabulated and included in every paystub sent to the employee.
 Keeping as much tangible proof as possible is usually a good idea.
 It strengthens your unpaid wage argument if you can provide your legal team with an incontrovertible paper trail showing that your employer withheld these premium wages.

 Both federal and California labor laws expressly prohibit an employer from intentionally and maliciously withholding premium pay from an employee.
-If you believe your employer has been attempting to do so, you can contact an Employment Law Attorney who specializes in unpaid wage cases and file a complaint and/or lawsuit to reclaim your wages.
+If you believe your employer has been attempting to do so, you can contact an Employment Attorney in Los Angeles specializing in unpaid wage cases and file a complaint and/or lawsuit to reclaim your wages.
 The numerous wage and hour laws cover all premium wages, including overtime, shift pay, and split-shift premiums.

-1000Attorneys.com offers you a Lawyer Referral Service that matches you up with an Employment Law Attorney that's the best fit to handle your unique Wage and Hour Claims.
-You can contact us through our 24/7 live chat (or complete our case details submission form) for a free initial consultation.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to a Los Angeles Employment Attorney that's the best fit to handle your unique Wage and Hour Claims.
+You can contact us through our 24/7 live chat (or complete our case details submission form) for a FREE INITIAL CONSULTATION.